 Equivalent Input Noise, or EIN, is a measurement convention used for specifying noise levels in pre-amps.

-It is as a standard approach for measuring noise in pre-amps and allows for easier comparisons.
-This is because there may be many sources of internal noise in pre-amps, and gains can vary widely, so a standardized approach helps for making like-for-like comparisons.
+EIN is a standard approach for measuring noise in pre-amps that allows for easier comparisons.
+This is helpful because there are many sources of inherent noise in pre-amps, and gains can vary widely, so a standardized approach makes like-for-like comparisons easier.

 As the name suggests, EIN is a measure of the input noise in a pre-amp.
-It is quoted as a negative value, and the lower the EIN (ie. the larger the negative value) the better.
-An EIN of -129 dBu, for instance, is better than an EIN of -125 dBu (ie. there is less noise produced by the pre-amp).
+It’s quoted as a negative value, and the lower the EIN (i.e., the larger the negative value) the better.
+An EIN of -129 dBu, for instance, is better than an EIN of -125 dBu (i.e., there is less noise produced by the -129 dBu pre-amp).

 EINs are usually associated with mic pre-amps—in practical terms, they measure how much noise a mic pre-amp will add to a microphone’s own signal.

 The idea behind focusing on input noise is to convey a sense of how much noise the pre-amp generates after adjusting for the impact of the gain applied—if this isn’t done, noise measurements would vary widely with varying levels of gain, making comparisons difficult.

 How is EIN measured?

 The basic approach for measuring a pre-amp’s EIN is:

 - Connect a source resistance to the pre-amp